 LCPD is more common in male and at ages 4-8 years.
 It is also more common in children with European, Asian, or Eskimo ancestry.
 Other factors that may increase your child’s chance of developing LCPD include: Small or short for ageDelayed maturityAthletic, active childSecondhand smoke exposureBlood clotting abnormalities

-The primary symptom of LCPD is a limp when walking.
-This can occur in children 2-12 years old.
-It peaks in children 4-8 years old.
+The primary symptom of LCPD is a limp when walking or running.
 Other symptoms may include: Hip painGroin, thigh, or knee painReduced range of motion in the hipShortening of the leg, or legs that are not the same lengthMuscle weakness in the upper thigh

 You will be asked about your child’s symptoms and medical history.
 A physical exam will be done.
 During the exam, your child’s hip will be examined to see how far it can move.
 The doctor may refer your child to a specialist.
 An orthopedist focuses on bones and joints.